tessgi/TessGiWebsite/content/pages/observing/tess-approved-programs-primary.rst

 You can click on the title of each program to read a summary of the research objectives.

-For GI programs executed as part of the first extension of the mission please see our `first extension proposals page <approved-programs-em1.html>`_ .
+For GI programs executed as part of the first extension of the mission (July 2020-September 2022) please see our `first extension proposals page <approved-programs-em1.html>`_ .

-For GI programs executed as part of the second extension of the mission please see our `second extension proposals page <approved-programs.html>`_ .
+For GI programs that will be executed as part of the second extension of the mission (September 2022-September 2025) please see our `second extension proposals page <approved-programs.html>`_ .